 - The humidity in gases is measured through the capacitive transducer.

-- The transducer uses in the mechanical modifier for measuring the volume, density, weight etc.
+- The transducer uses the mechanical modifier for measuring the volume, density, weight etc.

 The accuracy of the transducer depends on the variation of temperature to the high level.